Carnage - the world's first vegan comedy movie.

 - "I even made a feature film.
 But who wants to sit and watch an entire film about veganism?"

 - "If you look into a cow's eyes, you can see there is a person in there.
 But who has the time to get so busy with a cow?"

 - "Now, of course, if a cow had a baby and you decided to drink its milk you'd be put in a rehab centre for perverts."

 - "We are not vegans.
 They are carnists."

 To view Carnage

 Carnage is a BBC production that can be viewed here, but only if you live in the UK: bbc.co.uk/programmes/p04sh6zg

 If you are not in the UK, another way to view Carnage is to add an extension to your Chrome web browser which allows you to watch BBC iPlayer from anywhere.
 The extension is: Beebs - Access BBC iPlayer.
 After you have installed the extension, use the BBC link above to view the film.

-Several people have uploaded Carnage to YouTube, but after a time these may be removed due to copyright issues.
+Several people have uploaded Carnage to YouTube and other sites, but after a time these may be removed due to copyright issues.
 Here are a couple of links that were working at time of publication:

 This article originally appeared in the September 2017 issue of The Australian Vegan Magazine (page 18).